 - Deflecto A068/4 6-Inch Diameter by 8-Feet Semi-Rigid Flexible Aluminum Duct or you can use either 4” or 6” dryer hose.
 If using 4”, a 4” to 6” adaptor will be needed – if you are using the duct fan above.
 There are 4″ duct fans available.
 Approx. US dollars: 10.00

-- (2) Hose Clamps (9” or more in diameter) or Zip Ties to hold ducting to fan and wall cap.
+- (2) Hose Clamps (9” or more in diameter) or Zip Ties to hold ducting to the fan and wall cap.
 US dollars: 3 – 5

 - When venting out a window, purchase a piece of clear acrylic and have it cut to accommodate the diameter of the ducting.
 Leave a few inches surrounding the hole for strength.
 The length should be sufficient to entirely fill the open window area.
 Cut a 6” (or 4”) hole in the plastic and run your ducting out the hole.
-You can use silicone around the edge where the hole and the ducting meets, spray-in insulation like Touch ‘n Foam or duct tape.
+You can use silicone around the edge where the hole and the ducting meet, spray-in insulation like Touch ‘n Foam, or duct tape.
 You can also use the wall cap in this situation and the flange (see below).
 You might want to not vent at face level – if your window is on a sidewalk.
 See the artistically executed illustration below (ahem).

-Here’s a real life example from Peterm @ Shopsmith Forums.
+Here’s a real-life example from Peterm @ Shopsmith Forums.
 Nice work Peterm!
 Mine probably wouldn’t be so pretty and neat!!!

 - 4” – 6” Reducer – if you have a 6” fan with a 4” hose